tiangolo/uvicorn-gunicorn-fastapi-docker/README.md

 * `/gunicorn_conf.py` or replacing the one in

+## Tests

+All the image tags, configurations, environment variables and application options are tested.

 ## License

 This project is licensed under the terms of the MIT license.